 IFRS 16 is a new standard that sets out the principles for recognition, measurement, presentation, and disclosure of leases including guidance for both parties of a contract, the lessee and the lessor.
 The new standard eliminates the classification of leases as either operating or finance leases as is required by IAS 17 and instead introduces a single lessee accounting model.
-The Company has assessed that this standard will not have a material impact on the Company's financial statements.
-The Company adopted IFRS 16 on November 1, 2019 and no differences have been noted in relation to the adoption of the standard.
+The Company has assessed that this standard did not have an impact on the Company's financial statements as it does not have any leases.